MadBomber/aia/README.md

 # AI Assistant (AIA)

 `aia` is a command-line utility that facilitates interaction with AI models.
-It automates the management of pre-compositional prompts and executes generative AI (Gen-AI) commands on those prompts.
+It automates the management of pre-compositional prompts and executes generative AI (Gen-AI) commands on those prompts taking advantage of modern LLMs increased context window size.

 It leverages the `prompt_manager` gem to manage prompts for the `mods` and `sgpt` CLI utilities.
 It utilizes "ripgrep" for searching for prompt files.
 It uses `fzf` for prompt selection based on a search term and fuzzy matching.

 **Most Recent Change**: Refer to the [Changelog](CHANGELOG.md)

 > Just an FYI ...
-I am working in the `develop` branch to drop the
-> dependency on backend LLM processers like mods and llm.
-I'm refactor aia
-> to use my own universal client gem called ai_client which gives access
-> to all models and all providers.
+I am working in the `develop` branch to **drop the dependency on backend LLM processors like mods and llm.**  I'm refactor aia to use my own universal client gem called ai_client which gives access to all models and all providers.
->
-> v0.5.17
-> - replaced gem semver with versionaire
->
-> v0.5.16
-> - fixed bugs with the prompt pipeline
-> - Added new backend "client" which is an `aia` internal client to the OpenAI API that allows both text-to-speech and speech-to-text
-> - Added --image_size and --image_quality to support image generation with the dall-e-2 and dall-e-3 models using the new internal `aia` OpenAI client.
->